You are here

 5. UNESCO Category – I Institute

-6.1 Regional Centre for Biotechnology (RCB): RCB, an institution of education, training and research is established by the Department of Biotechnology, Government of India under the auspices of UNESCO as category II centre.
-The agreement to set up the Centre was signed between the DG UNESCO and Govt of India in July 2006.
-The Centre is currently operating from Gurgaon while its campus is under construction in Faridabad some 25 kms from Delhi.
-During a recent meeting of the executive board of the centre, it was informed that while construction of the campus is in full swing, the centre is carrying on its regular programmes from the Gurgaon facility which has a well equipped laboratory with full fledged equipments.
-They will also start a few regional programmes shortly and are already having regional collaboration on cutting edge biotechnological researches and training in the following areas.
+6.1 Regional Centre for Biotechnology (RCB), a Category II Centre: RCB, an autonomous institution of education, training and research is established by the Department of Biotechnology, Government of India under the auspices of UNESCO as category II centre.
+The agreement to set up the Centre was signed between the DG UNESCO and Govt of India on 14th July 2006.
+Its campus is in Faridabad some 25 kms from Delhi.
+In 2016, RCB was recognized as an Institution of National Importance by the Parliament of India.
+For more details please visit - https://www.rcb.res.in

 7. Contribution to UNESCO’s Budget:

 7.1 Regular budget: Each Member State of UNESCO contributes to UNESCO’s regular budget for each biennium.
 This contribution is at a fixed percentage approved by the General Conference from time to time.
-India’s share of contribution is 0.534 percent of the total budget of UNESCO.
-Government of India had contributed Rs.
-944.80 Lakhs during 2012.
-Since 2013 the contribution has been enhanced to 0.666 percent and it comes to about Rs.
-14.00 crore.
-India has contributed the entire share towards the annual contribution till 2013.
+India’s share of contribution is 1.349 percent of the total budget of UNESCO.
+India has contributed the entire share towards the annual contribution till 2021.

 7.3 UNESCO’s World Heritage Fund: India's contribution to the UNESCO's World Heritage Fund was to the tune of 17,435 US Dollars in 2011-2012.
 However, India also made, on UNESCO's request, an extra budgetary contribution of 100,000 US Dollars to the World Heritage Committee for specific projects, which was widely appreciated, this being a pioneering effort in this regard.
 India’s contribution during 2014 stands at USD 21,745.